fgalulu/ml_playground_challenges/README.md

 Each challenge directory contains the following subdirectories:

 - `dataset`: Contains the dataset files required for the challenge.
+Read the README.md file to know where to download the datasets.
 - `code`: Contains the code, including Jupyter notebooks or Python scripts, used to solve the challenge.
 - `README.md`: Provides information about the challenge, including problem statement, dataset details, approach, and results.